ah70768/impression-digital-task/README.md

 ## Schedule

-Once deployed, the cloud function can be scheduled using google cloud scheduler.
+Once deployed, the cloud function can be scheduled using Google Cloud Scheduler.

 The following provides a comprehensive follow through on how to do this:
  [Cloud Scheduler - Time Triggers for Cloud Functions](https://www.youtube.com/watch?v=WUPEUjvSBW8).